PSEG Nuclear LLC

 The Salem Nuclear Generating Station

 Operated by PSEG Nuclear, Salem is located along with Hope Creek Generating Station on a 740 acre site in Salem County, New Jersey.
-Together, the plants comprise the third largest nuclear generating facility in the United States:
+Together, the plants comprise the fourth largest nuclear generating facility in the United States:

 - Largest employer in Salem County with over 1,600 employees.